22 Gia Long Street: Aftermath

 At the end of the war, Saigon was renamed Ho Chi Minh City, and Gia Long Street (named for the emperor Gia Long, reigned 1802–1820) was renamed Lý Tự Trọng Street, in honor of a 17-year-old communist executed by the French.
 Visitors are allowed access to the roof by taking the elevator to the 9th floor.
+In June 2026 the price for entry was 100,000 Vietnamese Dong (approx $3.80 USD).
+The security guard will call the elevator and press the 9th floor button after which the visitor is unescorted and free to inspect the rooftop alone.

-As the 2021 Taliban offensive led to the Fall of Kabul, reporters drew comparisons between the evacuation at 22 Gia Long Street to images of helicopter evacuations from the U.S. embassy in Kabul.
+As the 2021 Taliban offensive led to the Fall of Kabul, reporters drew comparisons between the evacuation at 22 Gia Long Street and images of helicopter evacuations from the U.S. embassy in Kabul.
 The BBC continued to misreport the photo as showing the US Embassy, later changed to "CIA station".